-How can you make sure that your peer review is comprehensive and professional without poring over it for hours and going through endless drafts?
+If you are invited to review an abstract for the first time, using abstract management software, you can make sure that your peer review is comprehensive and professional, without poring over it for hours and going through endless drafts.
 We have four simple steps to help guide you through the process.

 When you have completed your first draft, go back and review – ahem – your peer review.
 Are you addressing the work, and not commenting, implicitly or otherwise, on the reviewer?
 Are your comments useful for the author – do they suggest how, why and where to make improvements?
 Are you concentrating on major issues, or getting sidetracked by minor ones – eg a typo?
 Does your review assist the committee in making a balanced and informed decision?
 Have you entered the review according to the abstract submission software’s requirements?